Richtmyer–Meshkov instability

 The Richtmyer–Meshkov instability (RMI) occurs when two fluids of different density are impulsively accelerated.
 Normally this is by the passage of a shock wave.
 The development of the instability begins with small amplitude perturbations which initially grow linearly with time.
 This is followed by a nonlinear regime with bubbles appearing in the case of a light fluid penetrating a heavy fluid, and with spikes appearing in the case of a heavy fluid penetrating a light fluid.
-A chaotic regime eventually is reached and the two fluids mix.
+A chaotic regime is reached eventually and the two fluids mix.

 This instability can be considered the impulsive-acceleration limit of the Rayleigh–Taylor instability.

 History

 R. D. Richtmyer provided a theoretical prediction, and E. E. Meshkov (Евгений Евграфович Мешков)(ru) provided experimental verification.
 Materials in the cores of stars, like Cobalt-56 from Supernova 1987A were observed earlier than expected.
 This was evidence of mixing due to Richtmyer–Meshkov and Rayleigh–Taylor instabilities.